-EatSmart Precision Digital Bathroom Scale w/ Extra Large Backlit 3.5" Display and "Step-On" Technology [2013 VERSION]
+EatSmart Precision Digital Bathroom Scale w/ Extra Large Lighted Display, 400 lb.
+Capacity and "Step-On" Technology [2013 VERSION] - 10,000+ Reviews EatSmart Guaranteed Accurate

 NEW FEATURES (2013 VERSION) EatSmart "Step-On" technology allows you to simply step on the scale and get your weights.
 No more tapping to activate the scale!
 Increased capacity to 400 pounds with the same precision and repeatability that makes our products great!